hundredrabbits/thebook/north_pacific_logbook.md

 This streak of rough weather is a cruel, cruel thing, a horrible weather monster, guarding the east, keeping small ships from passing.
 Vancouver Island is concealed behind it, uncaring.
 "What can we do to appease you?
 OH great streak?"
 It doesn't answer.
 Well, it answers the only way it can I suppose, with lashes of rain and gusts of wind.
 Maybe it intends to let us through, and we are misunderstanding each other?
 As different sorts of beings often do, being dissimilar in every way.

 I am eager, scared to see how this develops.
 74 km/h (40 kn) of wind isn't a big deal for most vessels, and it isn't for us either, technically, but it can get dangerous if the wind blows that strongly for hours and hours, then the sea has plenty of time and inertia to grow into something terrible.
 In Japanese, the word for waves is *nami*, we've often heard the term *nami usagi*, or *rabbit waves*.
 This is a perfect way to describe the ocean, full of rabbits waves.

+# Coping with stress

+Sailing is pleasant most times, but after long periods at sea in foul weather, or in calms, feeling cold, hungry and tired, it is normal to experience some anxiety.

+Much stress in sailing comes as a result of poor performance, when becalmed, plagued by lights winds for days and days.
+We experienced this early in the trip.
+We were both obssessed with finding wind, and with it came greater mental exhaustion and emotional instability.
+In such moments, having another person with you to talk things out with helps, but the best medicine is sleep.
+Stress due to lack of wind is worsened by lack of rest.

+> "Uncertain waits are longer than known, finite waits."
+(David Maister, “The psychology of waiting lines” 1985)

+Drawing silly cartoons kept me calm on this trip, and continues to make me laugh.
+Laughter is a good way to increase endorphins to your brain, while reducing stress hormones.
+Keeping a journal is another good stress reducer.
+Writing things down can help keep your mind uncluttered.
+Reading books together also offered a good distraction.

+* * *

 \newpage